 Half of retirees say they paid income taxes on their Social Security benefit income during the 2019 tax year, according to a survey by the Senior Citizens League.

 Mary Johnson, a Social Security and Medicare policy analyst for the Senior Citizens League, notes:

 “There was no change from previous years in the 50 percent of retiree households who report that they pay tax on a portion of their benefits, despite the 2017 tax reform law.”

 As the league points out, the problem is likely to grow worse with time.

-While income tax brackets are adjusted for inflation over the years, there has been no adjustment since 1984 to the income thresholds that subject Social Security benefits to taxes.
+Income tax brackets generally are adjusted for inflation each year.
+But not since 1984 has there been an adjustment to the income thresholds that determine whether or how much of your Social Security benefits are taxable.
 That was the first year benefits became taxable.

 How bad has the problem become since then?
 Initially, less than 10% of Social Security recipients were expected to owe taxes on their benefits.
 Now, Uncle Sam is reaching into the pockets of about half of recipients.

 Even retirees with modest incomes can become ensnared in these taxes.
 As the league states: